maruel/dlibox/go/pio/cmd/README.md

 ## Recommended first use

 Try first `pio-info`.
-It will print out if any driver failed to run, for example if you have to run as root.
+It will print out if any driver failed to run, for example if you have to run as root to access certain drivers.
 Then run `headers-list` to list all the headers on your board and confirm that you get the expected output.
+If your board is missing, you can [contribute it](../doc/drivers/CONTRIBUTING.md).

 ## Devices